kwojcicki/kwojcicki.github.io/_posts/2026-02-13-WHY-I-LOVE-TYPESCRIPT.md

 tags: []
 ---

-> Disclaimer: This is in the context of writing good ol CRUD apps, that don't require withstanding a solar storm or ns latency
+> Disclaimer: This is in the context of writing good ol enterprise CRUD apps, that don't require withstanding a solar storm or ns latency

-- I can run `npm install`, open VSC and have auto complete, type hinting and go to implementation
+- I can run `npm install`, open VSC and have auto complete, type hinting and go to implementation working in 2 minutes
 - ESLint enables infinite guardrails for devs and LLMs
   - Prevent specific libraries/methods from being used
-  - Stop error prone call patterns or structure
+  - Stop error prone call patterns or structures
+- It's fast enough and safe enough to fetch and return something from a database or a downstream dependency
+- Can be used across the full-stack
 - Thriving ecosystem
 - Easily monkey-patch or even edit libraries
   - Library has a bug or a doesn't support your exact use case?
 Add a post-install script that overrides some `.js` file or